 - Turning 65 (even if you’re still working)

-However, with a TTR it’s only possible to withdraw between 2% and 10% of your super savings every financial year.
+A TTR is an account-based pension that provides regular payments from your super.
+However, with a TTR it’s only possible to withdraw between 4–10% of your super savings every financial year.

 Why do people retire?

-Deciding when to retire is a personal decision, but there are 5 common factors that generally influence the retirement decision for most people.
+Deciding when to retire is a personal decision, but there are five common factors that generally influence the retirement decision for most people.
 It’s good to keep these on your radar, as they can often trigger a decision to retire earlier than expected.

 Health